 - To make sure that the customer is getting the “Desired Outcome” by using the product.

 - To ensure customers have a great experience with the product and at every touch point. with the company.

 - Calculating periodic account health of (at least) key accounts.

 - Converting customer relationship and value into real advocacy.
 It could come in the form of an internal NPS survey, external reviews, a case study or the good old referral.

 - To interact with customers and figuring out what features do they require.
-These features can then be added in the product roadmap.
+Thereafter, in the product roadmap, the features can be added .
 This way the focus will always be on making a product which the customers actually want.

 The goal is to drive recurring revenue and growth, by renewals, upsells, upgrades and expansions.
 Customer success is responsible for increasing the profit for the company.

 As cliched as it may sound, in today’s world, the customer is the king.
-Every problem should be tackled keeping the customer in mind.
+Keeping the customer in mind, the problem should be tackled.

-Customer Success Manager is a person who is handed over the customer relationship after the customer signs up.
+Once the customer signs up , the customer success manager handles the customer.
 Traditionally we have seen account managers and relationship managers play these roles as well.
 But the skills, tasks and objectives differed.
 The main difference is that for a customer success manager the only focus is to make your customers successful which will eventually lead to financial growth of the company.

 So how does a CSM foresee an upcoming problem?